mlsanyang1/UNESCO-INDIA-AFRICA-HACKATHON/README.md

 Howvwer, i was given a problem statement, and was to build a DIEBETES DETECTING SYSTEM.
 In this light, the application is goin to enable one to input data on the app first as in what type of food he/she eats and the accurate BMI. the application will then be able to predict and give an output of whether the person is a diabetes patient or a potential diabetes pateint.

-EXPERINCE GAINED FROM THIS MEGA EVENT
+EXPERINCE GAINED FROM THIS MEGA EVENT i have gained a vast experience during the UNESCO-INDIA-AFRICA Hackathon 2022 held IN India, Guattam Budha University. my experience in python and SQL language has dramatically improved i am really thankful to that.Also, i have build my network with experienced people whom i am up till now collaborating to build my skills in these various diciplines.